Reading Time: 3 minutes

-Franchise Statistics: Reflecting on 2019 Results and the 2020 Outlook
+Franchise Statistics on 2019 Results and the 2020 Outlook

 According to FRANdata, a franchise-focused research and advisory company, “locally-owned franchises are America’s hidden small businesses.”
 This statement is from a 2019 year-end report, Franchise Business Economic Outlook, that was created by FRANdata for the International Franchise Association and they have the data to back it up.